 Other health outcomes.
-One included study of bracing effectiveness collected data on quality-of-life and back pain.
-Quality-of-life data was collected using the Pediatric Quality of Life Inventory (PedsQL).
-Data on specific questions were not provided; however, the authors stated that average PedsQL scores did not differ between intervention and control groups at baseline (braced subjects 83.8, observed subjects 83.3; p=0.80) or at the final followup assessment (braced subjects 82.0, observed subjects 81.9; p=0.97).
-There also was no significant difference in reported back pain between intervention and control groups at baseline (p=0.32) or at final followup (p=0.29) (Table 9 and Appendix D).
+One included study of bracing effectiveness collected data on quality of life and back pain.
+Quality of life data were collected using the Pediatric Quality of Life Inventory (PedsQL).
+Data on specific questions were not provided; however, the authors stated that average PedsQL scores did not differ between intervention and control groups at baseline (braced subjects, 83.8 vs. observed subjects, 83.3; p=0.80) or at the final followup assessment (braced subjects, 82.0 vs. observed subjects, 81.9; p=0.97).
+There also was no significant difference in reported back pain between intervention and control groups at baseline (p=0.32) or at final followup (p=0.29) (Table 11 and Appendix D).